-- Use logic and reasoning when using information will help you make connections and find ‘missing’ ancestors.
+69. Using logic and reasoning when using the information will help you make connections and find ‘missing’ ancestors.

-- However, if there are any living relatives that maybe affected by any revelations that you find then you will need to be sensitive.
+74. However, if any living relatives may be affected by any revelations that you find then you will need to be sensitive.
 Use your judgment wisely.

 Hiring A Professional Genealogist

-- Consider hiring a professional genealogist if you have hit a brick wall, you are overwhelmed by it all or you do not have time to do your own research but you are still interested in knowing your roots.
+78. Consider hiring a professional genealogist if you have hit a brick wall, you are overwhelmed by it all or you do not have time to do your research but you are still interested in knowing your roots.

-- Check out the genealogists credentials before you hire.
+81. Check out the genealogists’ credentials before you hire.

-Over the years researching my family history I have picked up some useful tips that has helped me immensely.
-There are though many more tips that I could have discussed here, but that would have made this post too long of a read for you.
+Over the years of researching my family history, I have picked up some useful tips that have helped me immensely.
+There are many more tips that I could have discussed here, but that would have made this post too long of a read for you.